Code-Institute-Submissions/maura-yogis-mat-project/README.md

 to see the full picture.

 ### Disclaimer
-The contents found in this website are only for educational purposes.
+The contents found on this website are only for educational purposes.